MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 The enhanced data model for Power Pages provides the following benefits:

-- Provisioning of websites is faster.
+- Faster website provisioning.
-- Design studio experiences are faster.
+- Faster design studio experiences.
 - Website configurations can be contained in solutions to provide smoother Application Lifecyle Management (ALM) experiences.
 - Updates of Power Pages enhancements and bug fixes are improved.